2020 InnerCitySaints Awards Luncheon

 Notre Dame College established the InnerCitySaints Award in 2016 to recognize and shine a light on an individual who through his or her humble service, dedication and presence has made a meaningful difference in Cleveland’s inner city urban communities.
-All proceeds benefit the Notre Dame College Caring Hearts Fund which provides emergency financial support to students who are experiencing unexpected crises in their lives.
+Net proceeds benefit the Notre Dame College Caring Hearts Fund, which provides emergency financial support to students who are experiencing unexpected crises.

-Mr. Plaspohl has served more than 800 straight Sundays since 2003 with the St. Ignatius High School Labre Ministry, which every week dispatches volunteers to Cleveland’s inner city to search for the homeless, provide meals and offer other assistance.
-He helped launch the St. Benedict Joseph Labre Ministry at Walsh Jesuit High School in Cuyahoga Falls, Ohio, 12 years ago and serves the poor and marginalized every week in Akron.
-That group has ministered nearly 600 straight Mondays.
+Edward Plaspohl was recognized in November 2018 with the award for his volunteer work with the St. Ignatius High School Labre Ministry, which every week dispatches volunteers to Cleveland’s inner city to search for the homeless, provide meals and offer other assistance.
+He also serves at St. Benedict Joseph Labre Ministry at Walsh Jesuit High School in Cuyahoga Falls, Ohio, which he helped to establish.

 2017 InnerCitySaints Award

-The 2017 award was presented to Father Jim O’Donnell on November 16, 2017.
-O’Donnell helped establishe the community of the Little Brothers and Sisters of the Eucharist, which for more than 35 years has provided a ministry of presence in the Central neighborhood of Cleveland.
+The second InnerCitySaints Award was presented to Father Jim O’Donnell in November 2017.
+O’Donnell helped establish the community of the Little Brothers and Sisters of the Eucharist, which for more than 35 years has provided a ministry of presence in the Central neighborhood of Cleveland.

 2016 InnerCitySaints Award